saeed0xf/smartballot/ai/README.md

-# VoteSure Face Verification API
+# SmartBallot Face Verification API

-This module provides face verification capabilities for the VoteSure election system using AI-powered facial recognition.
+This module provides face verification capabilities for the SmartBallot election system using AI-powered facial recognition.
 It helps verify voter identity by comparing facial images against reference images stored in the voter database.

 ## Features